 Lump-sum settlement awards for future benefits are sometimes negotiated during settlement talks but should not be a factor when starting a claim for denied benefits.
 The insurance company is not obligated to settle with you for a lump sum amount, but it must reinstate you and pay your benefits every month if you’re totally disabled.
 Matt Lalande is a disability lawyer in Hamilton that has been fighting disability insurance companies since 2003 – and if we decide to work together – he will fight for every penny, and every step of the way.

 If your valid disability claim was wrongfully delayed or denied, you should consult an experienced Hamilton disability lawyer who focuses on disability insurance cases.

 We understand that being denied or cut-off long-term disability insurance can be financially disastrous to people that rely on their monthly benefits.
-Most claimants that we speak to are often surprised and caught off guard when they’re denied long-term disability benefits.
+Most claimants that we speak to are often surprised and caught off guard when they’re denied benefits.
 If you are like most disability insurance policyholders, you too are probably surprised by your claim denial.
 You paid the premiums, privately or through work, for your policy as agreed.
 You expected to receive your benefits as agreed – and then your turned away.

 It’s important that you do not delay in contacting a disability lawyer that can help you get your disability benefits back on track.
 An experienced disability lawyer can provide you with proper guidance and advice on how to advance and appeal your denied disability claim.
-Our disability lawyers are experienced with marshalling the medical evidence needed to assist you in proving that you satisfy your policy’s definition of today disability – either being yor own occupation or any occupation to whic you are reasonably trained.
+Our disability lawyers are experienced with marshaling the medical evidence needed to assist you in proving that you satisfy your policy’s definition of today disability – either being your own occupation or any occupation to which you are reasonably trained.
 Remember – the longer you wait, the longer it will take to get your monthly benefits started again.